 Don't let cost get in the way of your chance to study abroad.
 With financial aid, good budgeting, and saving and planning, study abroad can be very affordable.
 In addition, the returns on your investment — academic learning in an intercultural environment, broadened horizons and new cross-cultural skills — will prove invaluable for decades to come.
-Use all of the information provided to you by the CIP office and Hawk Central to make informed decisions about how to finance your semester abroad.
+Use all of the information provided to you by the CIP office and the Office of Financial Aid to make informed decisions about how to finance your semester abroad.
 Make sure you understand the policies and procedures surrounding cost, scholarships and financial aid:

 Saint Joseph's University offers several scholarships from $500 to $1,500 for Saint Joseph's University students studying abroad on semester/ year, Study Tours & Summer programs.
 Students who have not studied or traveled abroad in the past are strongly encouraged to apply.
 Awards are granted on the basis of merit, need, and the quality of the essay.
 Scholarships are for only one semester of study.
 Previous award winners are not eligible.
 Completed scholarship applications must be submitted in full to the Center for International Programs and received by March 15 for Fall programs and October 15 for Spring programs.
 All applications will be reviewed by a committee.
 All award decisions are final and may not be appealed.